KevinJump/uSync/uSync/readme.txt

                 \__,_/____/\__, /_/ /_/\___/
                           /____/  v11.x

-   Thanks for Installing uSync 11,
+   Thanks for Installing uSync Eleven,

    All the bits of your Umbraco settings and content will now be saved to disk.